lee2sman/PDA203WebMedia/ClassNotes8.md

 * Watch and do hello.processing.org
 * Download Processing
-* Do Chapters 1 - 3 of Getting Started With Processing / Ben Fry&Casey Reas
+* Do Chapters 1 - 3 of book